Alamo Cenotaph: Ozzy Osbourne incident

 In 1982, Ozzy Osbourne, while wearing his future wife's dress because she had hidden his clothes, drunkenly urinated on the Alamo Cenotaph.
 A police officer arrested him, and Osbourne was subsequently banned from performing in San Antonio for a decade.
+Later Osbourne apologized for his action and donated $10,000 to the Daughters of the Republic of Texas.
+The Alamo social media accounts paid a tribute to Osbourne following his death in 2025.